root-project/root/README/ReleaseNotes/v620/index.md

  Zhe Zhang, Nebraska,\
  Stefan Wunsch, CERN/SFT

+## ROOT

+### Splash screen

+The venerable splash screen is now disabled by default to make ROOT's startup faster.
+Many users already use `root -l` to start ROOT, but this also hides the useful text banner with version information along with the splash screen.
+With this new default, starting up ROOT as just `root` will show only the text banner instead of the splash screen.
+The splash screen can still be seen with `root -a` or in `TBrowser` by opening `Browser Help → About ROOT`.

 ## Deprecation and Removal
  * rootcling flags `-cint`, `-reflex` and `-gccxml` have no effect and will be removed.
 Please remove them from the rootcling invocations.